MLB Power Pros: Game appearances

 Every Major League Baseball (MLB) player is recreated within MLB Power Pros.
 Every MLB player is also represented in traditional Power Pro style: a short character with a large head and detached feet.
 Further appearance customization can be made in American version, including hair and facial hair, while in the Japanese version characters are all in traditional style other than skin color.
 In the Wii version, players are able to use Miis within the game.

 Like other MLB games, there are some players that are not in the game although they played during the 2006 MLB season: players not in the MLBPA cannot be put into the game without negotiating with the players themselves.
 Instead of Barry Bonds, the game contains "Great Gonzales" and several other "Great" players as replacements because they are not part of the association.
 They do not have the same season numbers, stats, or appearances, but they do retain the same age and similar abilities so as to stay true to the player they are replacing.

 In-game commentary is provided by Jack Merluzzi in English and Naoki Kawaji in Japanese.

 Cover

-The cover features six then-MLB stars: Boston Red Sox starting pitcher Daisuke Matsuzaka, New York Yankees third baseman Alex Rodriguez, Los Angeles Angels outfielder Vladimir Guerrero, Detroit Tigers catcher Iván Rodríguez, Philadelphia Phillies first baseman Ryan Howard, and Seattle Mariners outfielder Ichiro Suzuki.
+The cover features six then-MLB stars represented in the series' cartoonish style: Seattle Mariners outfielder Ichiro Suzuki, Boston Red Sox starting pitcher Daisuke Matsuzaka and Los Angeles Angels outfielder Vladimir Guerrero in front, and Philadelphia Phillies first baseman Ryan Howard, Detroit Tigers catcher Iván Rodríguez and New York Yankees third baseman Alex Rodriguez at the back.